SC5/sc5-styleguide/DEVELOPMENT.md

 ### Coding convention

-This project follows AirBNB-ish JavaScript coding convention (with a few changes).
+This project follows AirBNB JavaScript coding convention (with a few changes).
 It is tuned to use [JSCS]() as a code checker.
 The checking is injected into the testing process, so you can see in Travis respond to your pull-request if your files follow the convention.